Deep Point Cloud Normal Estimation via Triplet Learning: Experimental Results

 We also demonstrate comparison results with DFP~\cite{Lu_DFP_2020} which has two separately trained models for feature points and non-feature points.
 For fair comparisons, we use normal estimation results from the first iteration of DFP since it optimises point positions in further iterations.
-As can be seen from Fig.~\ref{fig:qual-dfp}, our method outperforms DFP on noisy CAD shapes in terms of MSAE and inference time: DFP takes 1.69 hours to process every 10,000 points, while ours only requires 5.56 seconds.
-Since the two shapes in Fig.~\ref{fig:qual-dfp} have a much smaller number of points in them (10,171 points for Tetrahedron and 16,747 points for Cube), it also demonstrates the robustness of our method on less dense point clouds.
+As can be seen from Fig.~\ref{fig:dfp-compare}, our method outperforms DFP on 2 noisy CAD shapes with 1\% random vertex displacement noise in terms of MSAE and inference time: DFP takes 1.69 hours to process every 10,000 points, while ours only requires 5.56 seconds.
+Since the two shapes in Fig.~\ref{fig:dfp-compare} have a much smaller number of points in them (10,171 points for Tetrahedron and 16,747 points for Cube), it also demonstrates the robustness of our method on less dense point clouds.

-\textbf{Scanned Point Clouds}.
-We also test our method on 4 raw scanned point clouds with noise, where the ground truth normals are known, and compare our results to others.
-As shown in Fig.~\ref{fig:qual-scanned}, our result outperforms others on the raw scanned point clouds with sharp features.
+\textbf{Scanned Point Clouds.} We also test the effectiveness and scalability of our method on scanned point clouds, which are generally incomplete and consist of uneven point distributions compared to synthetic ones.
+Fig.~\ref{fig:noisy-cad-msae}(c) demonstrates comparison results on 4 raw scanned point clouds of CAD shapes, where the points are corrupted by noise and their ground-truth normals are known.
+As shown in Fig.~\ref{fig:noisy-cad-msae}(c), most methods' results are suboptimal; while Nesti-Net performs relatively well on flat surfaces, there are many predicted normals at the edges that point to wrong directions, increasing the overall angular error.
+Among all methods, our approach achieves the minimum MSAE on the 4 raw scanned shapes.

 \textbf{Network Size and Inference Time.} It is worth noting that our method achieves the state-of-the-art performance with a relatively small network size and estimates normals at a relatively faster speed.
 Table~\ref{tab:modelsize-and-time} lists the comparison of all network sizes and inference time for all methods.
-Although Nesti-Net slightly outperforms our results on 4 CAD shapes listed in Fig.~\ref{fig:cad-qual}, it utilises the largest network among all methods.
-Despite DI having the most lightweight network, it cannot handle noise and sharp features well.
-Regarding the inference time, although NINormal and DI have shorter inference times, they can hardly preserve sharp features on noisy point clouds.
+Although Nesti-Net slightly outperforms our results on 4 CAD shapes listed in Fig.~\ref{fig:noisy-cad-msae}, it utilises the largest network.
+The most lightweight method, DI, and the fastest method, NINormal, both show high sensitivity to noise.

-In addition, our method is more robust to irregular sampling and less points.
-Please refer to our supplementary document for additional results.
+In addition, our method is more robust to irregular sampling and fewer points. \textit{Please refer to our supplementary document for additional results.}